-You’ve probably heard about how important it is for teachers to have a high quality mentors… and it is.
-But even the best mentors can be busy or not the right person to turn to in a given situation.
-As a teacher, you don’t just need one mentor.
-You need a whole board of advisors.
-Here’s who should be on it:
+You’ve probably heard about how important it is for teachers to have a high quality mentors—and it is.
+But even the best mentors can get busy or not feel like quite the right person to turn to in a given situation.
+If the mentor assigned to you isn’t a perfect fit—and even he or she is—always remember that as a new teacher you don’t just need one mentor.
+You need a whole “board of advisors.”
+Most of these will be people you select yourself, and you’ll check in with different advisors in different situations.

 From this person, you want lesson ideas, lesson plans, and maybe help troubleshooting your lesson plans.

-4. Someone who teaches similar students – or even the same students.
+Someone who teaches similar students—or even your actual students.

 This can be the same person you talk lesson planning with, but it doesn’t have to be.
 If you teach remedial biology, it can be helpful to get lesson plans from an AP bio teacher, but you may be better off holding strategy sessions with a remedial English teacher.